Logo Voyage

 Cheese

-[edit]England has a long history of cheesemaking and is a great cheese producer.
+England has a long history of cheesemaking and is a great cheese producer.
 There are over 700 varieties of cheese produced in England.
-For a complete list of English cheeses and where they're made, consult the British Cheese Board website.
+For a complete list of English cheeses and where they're made, check out this portal.
 Most traditional English cheeses are made with cow's milk, but the foodie revolution that has developed in England since the 1990s has increased the popularity of buffalo and goat's cheeses.

 Everyone is aware of the cheddar you can buy from the supermarket almost anywhere in the world, but this is nothing like the real thing named after the village of Cheddar in Somerset.
 There are many excellent small cheese shops in South West England where you can purchase the biting taste of a real mature cheddar, and one of the dozens of other varieties made in the region.
 Somerset is also famous for its brie, which at least in some circles is counted on a par with the French original.
 Further west, Cornish yarg is wrapped in nettles to mature; the result is soft and creamy on the outside, and crumbly in the middle.